 If the applicant’s plans meet district regulations as prescribed in this Code, the Planning and Zoning Commission or designated Zoning Administrator collects the fees and issues the building permit, if applicable.

 If the applicant’s plans do not comply with district regulations, the amendment, variance, conditional use or the appeals procedures shall be implemented.

+The Zoning Administrator may recommend that the Planning and Zoning Commission consider any issues with respect to the building permit that may jeopardize the public health, safety, and general welfare of the public.
+The Planning and Zoning Commission may require additional materials from the applicant prior to issuance of the building permit.

+Demolition Permit

+No person shall demolish any building or structure in the County without first obtaining a separate demolition permit for each such building or structure.
+All permits will be obtained the Planning and Zoning Commission.

+A demolition permit is not required for unoccupied structures in the Agricultural District, except for structures subject to a conditional use permit.

+The application for demolition permit shall include the following:

+Location of material disposal.

+Information regarding hazardous materials and location of hazardous material disposal.
+Hazardous materials must be disposed of in State approved landfills.

+Information regarding water and sewer termination as needed, and documentation of coordination with appropriate utility agencies.

+Notification of gas and power companies as necessary.

+Documentation of inspection for pests and documentation of eradication plan as necessary.

 Amendments

 Should the need arise for an amendment to the Land Development Code or zoning district map, the applicant submits a proposed zoning change for consideration by the Planning and Zoning Commission (the Planning and Zoning Commission itself may wish to change the Code text or map).
 A non-refundable application fee approved by the County Board of Commissioners shall be submitted with an application to the Zoning Administrator.